top of page

 Foul-release coatings, such as Teflon and silicone, are non-toxic alternatives to biocidal paints.
 They make the hull surface smooth, making it hard for marine life to stick.
 When the vessel moves, any attached organisms fall off, thus keeping the hull clean.

 These coatings are better for the environment since they don't release toxins.
-They also last longer and need less upkeep than other paints.
+They also last longer and need less maintenance than other paints.
 Researchers are working to improve these coatings, looking into nanocomposites and other new materials.

 Anti-Fouling Paint Type